-In his speech, Sliwa demanded: call of support for the war activity.
-"All it takes for evil to triumph... for good men to do nothing," he said.

-Sliwa then turned his attention t the Muslim faith,
+"I was preaching to the choir," he said In his speech, Sliwa demanded a call of support for the war activity.
+"All it takes for evil to triumph... is for good men to do nothing," he said.
+Sliwa then turned his attention to the Muslim faith.